Tubbles/LibrePCB/dev/doxygen/pages/developers.md

 then the files in your productive workspace are safe.
 When working with real projects or libraries, make a backup first or at least use a version control system so any modifications can be reverted afterwards.
-This can also be achieved by setting the environment variable `LIBREPCB_FORCE_WORKSPACE` to the workspace you want to use.
+This can also be achieved by setting the environment variable `LIBREPCB_WORKSPACE` to the workspace you want to use.
 If you use QtCreator, this variable can be set in the run configuration, so that this workspace is only used when starting LibrePCB from within QtCreator.